johnwfinigan/johnwfinigan.github.io/_posts/2015-09-14-installing-suse-linux-sles-11-on-qemus-s390x-emulated-mainframe.md

 I used QEMU 2.4, built from source.
 Everything else came with my Ubuntu 15.04 install.
 I doubt I would have figured any of this out without looking at this [SHARE presentation by Mark Post](https://share.confex.com/share/125/webprogram/Handout/Session17489/know.your.competition.pdf)

 In order for this to work, you will need a mainframe linux distro that supports virtio mainframe disk and network.
-Since this is a recent addition, most mainframe linux distros do *not* have a kernel to support it.
+Since this is a recent addition, most mainframe linux distros do *not* have a kernel that supports it.
 SUSE Linux Enterprise Server 11 SP4 is new enough.
 You can get a [trial here](https://www.suse.com/products/server/download/)

 Too new may also not work: [Apparently RHEL 7 and SLES 12 won't](https://lists.gnu.org/archive/html/qemu-devel/2015-08/msg03884.html).
 The whole linked discussion is worth reading.

-Finally, it's convenient to do the install over HTTP since real mainframes rarely install from CD, so it's not the path of least resistance.
+Finally, it's convenient to do the install over HTTP since real mainframes rarely install from CD, so CD is not the path of least resistance.

 To prep, get yourself a copy of the SUSE ISO and create a virtual disk file for your root drive: